plan

 3

-Synthesize research and analysis into architecture
+Synthesizes research and analysis into an architecture

 decomposition